 Kalabash is named after the Calabash tree (Crescentia cujete), a native evergreen native to the Caribbean, Africa, Central & South America.
-It grows up to 8 metres and flowers throughout the year. artisan soap bath and bodycare
+It grows up to 8 metres and flowers throughout the year.

-At night the Calabash tree produces huge purple tinged funnel shaped fragrant flowers which are pollinated by bats.
+At night, the Calabash tree produces huge purple-tinged funnel-shaped fragrant flowers which are pollinated by bats.

 The flowers fade by noon the following day and are immediately replaced by fresh blooms in time for the bats’ next feed.